debate-map/app/README.md

 * 4\) Observe the logs in the Tilt UI, to track the progress of the restore. (it takes about 2.5 minutes just to start, so be patient; also, you can ignore the `WARN: --delta or --force specified but unable to find...` message, as that just means it's a fresh cluster that has to restore from scratch, which the restore module finds odd since it notices the useless [automatically added] delta/force flag)
 	* Note: Until the restore process is completely done (eg. with the pgo operator having had time to update the admin-user auth-data secret), the app-server will be failing to start/connect; this is normal/fine.
 * 5\) Check whether the restore operation succeeded, by loading up the website. (you may have to wait a bit for the app-server to reconnect; you can restart it manually to speed this up)
-	* 5.1\) If you get an error in the `app-server` pod about `error: password authentication failed for user "admin"`, then it seems the `debate-map-pguser-admin` secret was already created (by pgo) prior to the restore, which may have made it invalid after the restore was completed (if the credentials differ).
+	* 5.1\) If you get an error in the `app-server` pod along the lines of `error: password authentication failed for user "admin"`, then it seems the `debate-map-pguser-admin` secret was already created (by pgo) prior to the restore, which may have made it invalid after the restore was completed (if the credentials differ).
 To resolve this, you can either:
 		* 5.1.1\) Delete the `debate-map-pguser-admin` secret in the `postgres-operator` namespace; pgo will recreate it in a few seconds, with a working set of credentials (and the reflected version of the secret, in the `default` namespace, will be updated a few seconds later).
 Note that in this process, the admin user's password is actually reset to a new (random) value, so you will have to copy the secret's password value for use in third-party programs accessing the database (eg. DBeaver).
 		* 5.1.2\) Alternately, you can modify the `debate-map-pguser-admin` secret (in the `postgres-operator` namespace) to hold the password value that was stored in the postgres backup that was just restored (this approach not yet tested, but presumably should work).
 One place you may have the old password stored is in DBeaver's password store, which can you decrept using [these instructions](https://stackoverflow.com/a/58223703).
 * 6\) If the restore operation did not succeed, you'll want to either make sure it does complete, or cancel the restore operation (else it will keep trying to apply the restore, which may succeed later on when you don't want or expect it to, causing data loss).
 To cancel the restore: